CopyrightC/Control-mouse-with-your-fingers/README.md

 # Control-mouse-with-your-fingers

 Tired of controlling your cursor with your mouse?
-With the help of this repo, you'll be able to it with the help your fingers
+With the help of this repo, you'll be able to control it with the help your fingers

 # How to I run this on my machine